rodrigokimura/rodrigokimura/README.md

 🪪 Professional software developer, non-professional software enthusiast, lifelong <s>learner</s> coffee drinker ☕

 🔭 I’m currently working on tools to make my life/workflow easier
-🌱 I’m currently learning about tkinter for a desktop client app
+🌱 I’m currently learning about microcontrollers for a custom keyboard
 💬 Ask me about python or coffee
 ⚡ Fun fact: I tattooed a few of my own tattoos
 📍 Based in 🇧🇷